kefangkele/FR-max-ros/README.md

             Kinetic / Melodic

 ## 2.Computer and Industrial PC Boot Configuration
-####      2.1. rc.local File Verification and Setup
+####      2.1.1. rc.local File Verification and Setup
             Check if the rc.local file exists in the /etc/ directory:
-####      2.2.
+####      2.1.2.
 If not present, execute:
                  sudo cp rc.local /etc
-####      2.3.
+####      2.1.3.
 If present, insert the following content above the exit 0 line in the rc.local file, then save:
                  sleep 2
                  sudo ip link set can0 type can bitrate 500000
                  sudo ip link set can0 up
+####      2.2.
+Pre-Boot CAN Card Connection Verification​
+　　Ensure the CAN card is physically connected to the USB port of the industrial PC prior to system startup or reboot.
+####      2.3.
+Configuration Success Indication​
+　　A successful setup is confirmed when both the RX (Receive) and TX (Transmit) indicators illuminate, validating proper communication establishment.

 ### 3.The subsequent section will address the process of establishing a connection between the CAN card and the system.
 ####      3.1.
 Chassis CAN card connection: